Varelion/Npower_Cloud_Study_Flashcards/README.md

 ## If this helps you, or you like it, please click the star button!

 Get Started:
-1. clone this repository and use npm i then npm start, or just use the pages URL found here: [placeholder](placeholder).
+1. clone this repository and use npm i then npm start, or just use the pages URL found here: [LIVE APPLICATION](https://github.com/Varelion/Npower_Cloud_Study_Flashcards).
 2. Format a set of test questions for yourself!
 Use the format of any of the two below.
 Or, if you're studying for AWS Cloud Practitioner or AWS Solutions Architect you can just use the provided decks.
 - If you are studying for **Cloud Practitioner**, copy all this deck: [placeholder](placeholder).
 - If you are studying for **Solutions Architect**, copy all this deck (**copy raw file button to the right of the page, next to the pencil**): [Solutions_Architect.json](https://github.com/Varelion/Npower_Cloud_Study_Flashcards/blob/main/Solutions_Architect.json).